MarcoTerzulli/GAVI-Manderoli/Readme.txt

 The GUI will be loaded.

-Common issue: the previous command could raise an error (such as "ValueError: unsupported pickle protocol).
+Common issue: the previous command could raise an error (such as "ValueError: unsupported pickle protocol").
 Whoosh indexes are operating system dependent: you are probably using a different than the one was used to generate it.
 Follow the next step to generate a new index.